Carbonate Street Development

 Hello Town.
 Any thought on how the management of these units is going to work?
 Will it be a cost to the tenant, the town, or the CHA?

-Amy asked about 1 year ago
+Amy asked over 1 year ago

 The property will be owned and managed by Fading West, subject to the terms and conditions of the deed restrictions.
 CHA will play a role, either as compliance monitoring, or as providing tenant eligibility verification services - that particular detail is still being worked out.
 Town will have auditing authority, but otherwise not play a role in management.